Outdoor Adventures in Austin: Nature Escapes Near the City

 View from the Austin Marriott Downtown

-Pick a Marriott for downtown convenient luxury equipped with rooftop pools: The JW Marriott, Austin Marriott Downtown, W Austin, Austin Proper Hotel, and Westin Austin Downtown are all similarly priced, centrally located in downtown, and have full service rooftop pools with hip bar scenes.
+Pick a Marriott for downtown convenient luxury equipped with rooftop pools: The JW Marriott, the Austin Marriott Downtown, the W Austin, the Austin Proper Hotel, and the Westin Austin Downtown are all similarly priced, centrally located in downtown, and have full service rooftop pools with hip bar scenes.
 If you appreciate a good lounge, go with the JW Marriott, which has an excellent breakfast and heavy evening hors d'oeuvres.

 Historical charm: Established in 1886, The Driskill is the place to go to experience nearby attractions Lady Bird Lake, Congress Avenue Bridge, the Texas State Capitol Building, and convention center.